4rkal/blog/content/posts/obsidianhugo.md

 `chmod +x ./script.sh`

+Then create a new shell command (as we did before) and enter the path to your script.

+In my case that is:

+`~/Documents/blog2/push.sh`

+Then enter a hotkey and you're done!
 ## Conclusion
 I can now simply open my obsidian vault, create a new file, insert my template and have all the info automatically entered.

 I then write my article inside of obsidian

-Run my hotkey and copy all the files into the
+Run my hotkey and copy all the files into the hugo directory

+Hit another key and my blog is published!

 **If you enjoyed this article consider [supporting me](https://4rkal.eu.org/donate)**